CrossRef/event-data-user-guide/docs/data/duplication.md

 ### Duplicate Events from the same input

 Two Agents might have looked at the same piece of data and produced the same Event.
 They might have processed them under different circumstances.
 For example, an agent that specifically monitors Wikipedia may have generated an Event for a DOI that occurs on the page.
-A general purpose web agent might also have become aware of a page, and might have visited it and found the same DOI.
+A general purpose Web Agent might also have become aware of a page, and might have visited it and found the same DOI.
 In this situation you might find two Events for the same DOI in the page.

 ### Duplicate inputs

 The same content may be served on separate domains on the web.
 For example, some sites offer desktop and mobile versions.
 If these are served on different domains, they will be found on different URLs.
-If the Web agent finds these, it will treat them as different pages, which may result in two Events that link to the desktop and mobile versions of the site respectively.
+If the Web Agent finds these, it will treat them as different pages, which may result in two Events that link to the desktop and mobile versions of the site respectively.
 Another example is Google's Blogspot service, which may publish the same blog on a number of different country domains.

 ### Canonical URLs